verificarlo/verificarlo/doc/02-Backends.md

 The MCA backends implement Montecarlo Arithmetic.

-There are two available backends with indentical user options:
+There are two available backends:

 - `libinterflop_mca.so`: uses floating point types to represent stochastic noise.
 It uses quad type to compute MCA operations on doubles and double type to compute MCA operations on floats.
 - `libinterflop_mca_int.so`: uses integer types to represent stochastic noise.
   In most architectures, this backend should be faster.
+The MCA integer backend only supports default precision and relative error mode; some user options are therefore unavailable.

 ```bash
 VFC_BACKENDS="libinterflop_mca.so --help" ./test